 The world continues to grapple with the aftermath of the Western slave trade.
-As the recent challenges to removing the Confederate Flag from public spaces demonstrate, we still often don’t know how to discuss or even acknowledge Western civilization’s deep history of racial division.
+As a society, we still often don’t know how to discuss or even acknowledge the West’s deep history of racial oppression.
 We intermittently sort through this dark period of history through art both reflective and aggrieved.
 Despite the wealth of literature and visual media tackling the legacy of institutionalized racism – particularly in America but also elsewhere touched by slavery – games have deferred from addressing race more than any medium; the gaming world’s well-publicized dismissiveness towards diversity concerns makes it generally inhospitable to socially charged, historically conscious work.

 In these circumstances, the existence of Freedom: Rebels in the Darkness – a slave rebellion strategy game from 1988 by Afro-Caribbean developer Muriel Tramis – is a miracle.
 It challenges culture and history on multiple levels, as a cathartic release over centuries of ingrained prejudice; as a retelling of the slavery narrative; and as a classic game that dismantles homogeneous understandings of gaming history simply by existing.

-Freedom (alternatively subtitled The Shadow Warriors, or les Guerriers de l’Ombre in French) is, by a considerable margin, Tramis’s most interesting game.
+Freedom (alternatively subtitled The Shadow Warriors, or les Guerriers de l’Ombre in French) is, even by Tramis’s standard, one of her most interesting games.
 Set in her home island of Martinique, the game chronicles an attempted slave overthrow of an 18th-century French plantation.
 You play as one of four slaves, men and women with different skills, who leads the charge against the plantation owners.
 A direct violent confrontation would end poorly, so your strategy relies sneaking through the plantation in the dead of night to muster support from other slaves reluctant to join the fight or flee.
 Watchdogs roam the estate and injury you or alert guards.
 Once you’ve amassed support, your rattling builds to outright war.

 Conceptually, I can’t think of a single other game even close to as incendiary as Freedom.
 Slavery has only recently become an approachable gaming topic with the development of independent titles like Thralled.
 But where much slavery media aims for education and humanity, Freedom wants blood.
 You kidnap slave drivers and set fire to their buildings.
 Freedom still shocks today, and that it debuted the same year as Super Mario Bros.
 2 is almost unfathomable in the traditional framework of game history and culture.
 (At panels and discussions I’ve participated in, the game always draws audible gasps.)